Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: Numerical illustrations

+Next, we investigate the simulation performance of our method in comparison with other system identification methods, for varying LDS used to generate the time series.
+Our method and the three baselines described in Section \ref{sec:settings} are run $30$ times for each choice of the standard deviations of the noise, with all methods using the same time series.

+Figure~\ref{fig:CompareSim} illustrates the results, with methods distinguished by colors: blue for ``least squares auto'', purple for ``subspace auto'', pink for ``ssarx'', and yellow for our method.
+The upper subplot presents the mean (solid lines) and mean $\pm$ one standard deviations (dashed lines) of nrmse as standard deviation of both process noise and observation noise (``noise std'') increasing in lockstep from $0.1$ to $0.9$.
+The underlying system is the same as in the upper subplot of Figure~\ref{fig:NCPO100}, except for $W=V=0.1,0.2,\dots,0.9$.
+The middle subplot is similar, except the time series are generated by systems of a higher differential order:

+and the formulation of our method is changed accordingly.
+In the lower subplot of Figure~\ref{fig:CompareSim}, we consider the mean (solid dots) and mean $\pm$ one standard deviations (vertical error bars) of nrmse at different dimensions $n=2,3,4$ of the underlying system \eqref{equ:LDS}.

-As Figure \ref{fig:CompareSim} suggests, the nrmse values of our method on this example are higher than 85\%, while those of other methods can rarely reach 50\%.
-Additionally, our method shows better stability as the gap between the corresponding dashed lines, which suggest the width of 2 standard deviations, are relatively small.
-Further details are exhibited in the Supplementary Material.
-We can conclude that our method compares favorably with other system identification methods in terms of statistical performance (simulation).
+As Figure \ref{fig:CompareSim} suggests, the nrmse values of our method on this example are almost 100\%, while other methods rarely reach 50\% despite the fact that the dimensions used by the baselines are the true dimensions of the underlying system ($d=n$).
+(We will use ``least squares auto'', which seems to work best within the other methods, in the following experiment on stock-market data.)
+Additionally, our method shows better stability; the gap between the yellow dashed lines in the upper or middle subplot, which suggests the width of two standard deviations, is relatively small.